-Curriculum Units by Fellows of the National Initiative 2009 Volume I: Storytelling around the Globe
+Curriculum Units by Fellows of the National Initiative 2009 Volume II: American Voices: Listening to Fiction, Poetry, and Prose

 Preface

 In April 2009 the Yale National Initiative to strengthen teaching in public schools® accepted seventy-two public school teachers from fourteen school districts in eleven communities in ten states to participate in seven national seminars held at Yale.
 The Initiative is a long-term endeavor to establish exemplary Teachers Institutes in under-served school districts in states throughout the country.
 Following the approach developed in New Haven and demonstrated in other cities, it builds upon the success of a four-year National Demonstration Project.
 The League of Teachers Institutes® is an alliance that advances their work locally and nationally.